ohdongha/OrthNet/README.md

 ---
 ## Before starting
 ### Prerequisites - programs
-- pyhton 2.x - all scripts were written in python 2.7, in linux.
+- python 2.7
 - mcl (https://github.com/JohannesBuchner/mcl) - other clustering options will be added in future updates.
-- MMseqs2 (https://github.com/soedinglab/mmseqs2) - to generate input #2, #3, and annotation (see below for alternatives)
+- MMseqs2 (https://github.com/soedinglab/mmseqs2) - to generate input #2 and #3 (see below for alternatives)
 - I assume users are familiar with basic linux commands.
 - Optional
 	* gffread (https://github.com/gpertea/gffread) - if you start with a .gff file to generate input #1